-The key to understanding the significance of the recent UN resolution on Israeli settlements lies in a proper assessment of why the US didn't veto it.
+The key to understanding the significance of UN Resolution 2334 condemning Israel's illegal settlements lies in understanding why the US didn't veto it.

 The United Nations Security Council on December 23 passed a resolution condemning Israel’s settlements in the occupied West Bank, which was extraordinary for the fact that it was not vetoed by the United States.